hhrhhr/LuaELEX/README.md

 To customize the output format, you need to edit the variable ````magick4```` and ````tile```` in ````tga_256_to_512_webp.lua````.

-Now the received tiles can be used, for example, [in a Leafjet-based map](https://hhrhhr.github.io/LuaELEX/elex.html).
+Now the received tiles can be used, for example, [in a Leafjet-based map](https://hhrhhr.github.io/LuaELEX/elex.html) (low quality, only 4 levels).